-Turn You Supermarket Tomato Sauce Into Something Special
+Turn Your Supermarket Tomato Sauce Into Something Special

 Store Bought Tomato Sauce

 Typically, we get our jarred sauces from Costco and have found their selection to be good.
-Most often we get the Classico Tomato and Basil Pasta Sauce in a three pack.
-This is a great starter sauce you can add to to make it a little “fancier”.
+Most often we get the Classico Tomato and Basil Pasta Sauce in a three-pack.
+This is a great starter sauce you can add to make it a little "fancier".

 They also sell some other brands including their own Kirkland Signature Organic Tomato sauce that's really good.
 And then there is Rao's.
 This is a great tomato sauce from the legendary New York restaurant that is more expensive than most jarred sauces, but worth it.

 Rao's pasta sauces are made with "naturally ripened tomatoes from southern Italy" and use no paste, no water, no starch, no filler, no colors or no added sugar.
 Can you imagine starting with that and adding some other ingredients to make your own sauce?

 You don't have to go to Costco or Sam's Club for tomato sauce.
 You'll find a huge selection in most grocery stores and supermarkets.
 I'm sure you all have your favorites and I would stick with them.
 The idea is to take one of your favorite basic sauces and dress it up with some simple ingredient(s) to make it better.

 One of our favorite doctored tomato sauces is what we call "sausage sauce".
 When the kids were little and I didn't feel like cooking, I would make sausage sauce, and boil up some penne pasta and they loved it.
 I could even give it to them the next day for lunch.

 Sausage sauce is exactly what it sounds like.
 Just remove the sausage meat (sweet or mild or hot if that's what you like) from the casing, break it up, and brown it.
 Add your favorite commercial sauce and that's it.
 Maybe a little Parmesan cheese or hot pepper flakes and you have yourself a great meal.